ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 all systems will transition to use only one (particularly, only one next-generation) algorithm.
-As this is very similar to backwards compatibility, it also may imply separability of a hybrid algorithm; however, it could also simply imply capability to support separate ingredient signatures.
+As this is very similar to backwards compatibility, it also may imply separability of a hybrid algorithm; however, it could also simply imply capability to support separate component signatures.
 Thus the key distinction between backwards and forwards compatibility is that backwards compatibility may be needed for legacy systems that cannot use and/or process hybrid or next-generation signatures, whereas in forwards compatibility the